 That’s it.
-A list of only TWO against literally hundreds of cultures on all the continents over the course of millennia.
-Note also that in neither of these two outlier cases were the same-sex marriages anything like what we now see being pushed in our postmodern West.
+A list of two against literally hundreds of cultures on all the continents over the course of millennia.
+Note also that in neither of these outlier cases were the same-sex marriages anything like what we see being pushed in our postmodern West.

 Do our left-liberals really want to be "diverse"?
 If so, they should maybe face up to the weight of real cultural diversity and not just the so-called "diversity" they find in a New Haven Starbucks.

 If on the same-sex marriage side of the argument we have one African kingdom and a few Amerindian plains tribes, on the other side we have the Austronesians, Hittites, Mongolians, Aztecs, Chinese, Spaniards, Ethiopians, Finns, Hindus, Greeks, Tibetans, Persians, Australian aborigines, Etruscans, Vikings, Thais, Akkadians, Inca, Celts, Inuit, Japanese, and many many more.

 The upshot?
 Rejection of same-sex marriage is not just “Christian” or “biblical” and is not a matter of "bigotry".
 Rather, the belief that marriage is always and only between male and female is secular and Buddhist and Zoroastrian and classically pagan.
 It is Islamic and Taoist and Mayan.
 It is Korean and Taureq.